bentonam/fakeit/README.md

 To see more examples of some of the things you can do take a look at the [test cases](https://github.com/bentonam/fakeit/tree/master/test/fixtures/models) that are in this repo

 ### Changelog

+#### 2.0.5

+- Removed Couchbase parameters `scopeName` and `collectionName` in favor of defining these values in each model
+- Fixed an error with the **directory/folder** output method that caused models with an id or key containing a backslash to not be output due to the directory not existing.

 #### 2.0.0